 - Dead Ever After (2013)

 If you have already read all of the Sookie Stackhouse books in order and are eager for more content, Charlaine Harris has written multiple short stories, novellas, and anthologies set in this world.
-Below find all the additional Sookie Stackhouse stories in order of publication.
+Below find all the additional Sookie Stackhouse stories.

 - Fairy Dust (2004)